T4puSD/TOrganizer/README.md

 # TOrganizer
 Organize your elaborate files in organized folder on one click (JAVA PROJECT).
 It uses java awt and swing packages to provide user friendly interface.

-# How To Run
-Download this directory and open cmd/termminal in this folder and type: java TOrganizerGUI

 # Requirements
 You need to have JRE(Java Runtime Environment) installed to run this software.

+# How To Run
+Download this directory and open cmd/termminal in this folder and type:</br>
+  java TOrganizerGUI

 # Predefined Category
 The software create 4 predefined folder: